 Wafai designs the SeaShell House to reconnect you with nature

-This relatively small house recalls a simple seashell with its shape, promoting an environmentally conscious and sustainable approach in modern residential architecture.
+The SeaShell House is a relatively small house that recalls a simple seashell with its shape, promoting an environmentally conscious and sustainable approach in modern residential architecture.

 The speculative project is conceived to incorporate sustainable features, such as passive cooling and the extensive use of natural light, as well as recycled or repurposed materials.

-The main structure is made of GluLam timber frames, filled with natural straw insulation using the timber stud work approach.
+The main structure of this project designed by Sipal-Wafai is made of GluLam timber frames, filled with natural straw insulation using the timber stud work approach.
 The cladding is made of recycled wood pieces positioned in a casual alternating color pattern: the characteristic half-circle shape creates an organic appearance.